Hebao Island

-Hebao Island (荷包岛 Hebao Dao, literally "Purse Island", variants: Bullock Horn, Ho-pao, Ho-pao Tao, Kukok Island, Kukok Ngao Kok, Niu-chiao-shan and Niu-chio Tao) is a resort island off the southern coast of Guangdong province in the People's Republic of China.
-Located in the South China Sea, it is approximately 100 kilometers West-Southwest of Hong Kong.
+Hebao Island (荷包岛 Hébāo Dǎo, literally ‘Purse Island’, variants: Bullock Horn, Ho-pao, Ho-pao Tao, Kukok Island, Kukok Ngao Kok, Niu-chiao-shan and Niu-chio Tao) is a resort island off the southern coast of Guangdong province in the People's Republic of China.
+Located in the South China Sea, it is approximately 100 kilometers west-southwest of Hong Kong.

 Administratively, this picturesque, sub-tropical island belongs to the prefecture-level city of Zhuhai, and so may be considered part of the so-called Chinese Riviera.
 It has a total area of 13 square kilometers, and its coast consists mainly of beaches, while the interior includes sub-tropical forest.

 Four-mile long Great South beach (荷包岛大南湾沙滩) is the longest on the island.